scylladb/scylla-manager/docs/source/upgrade/index.rst

 Upgrade the ScyllaDB Manager Server and Client
 ------------------------------------------------

 ..
-TODO This section must be udpated when the installation instructions are moved to the docs:
+TODO This section must be updated when the installation instructions are moved to the docs:
 ..
 The link should take the user to the relevant page in the docs, not to the Download Center.

 #. **On the Manager server**, update the Manager repo file.
 Go to ScyllaDB Manager in